 - Advising on the trans-border transfer of sensitive personal data, including data transfers from and to European Union operations in connection with mergers and acquisitions, human resource operations, IT systems and other contexts.

-- Representing companies in litigation growing out of data security incidents and cybercrimes.
+- Representing companies in litigation growing out of data cyberattacks and ransomware.

 - Counseling companies on maintaining and operating legal compliance programs, including confidential whistleblower mechanisms, in the face of conflicting global privacy laws.